wardoflores/LAMP-Wordpress-Theme/README.md

 - Add new `shortcode` widget to footer 1.
   - Add `dynamic_sidebar();` to `footer.php`.
   - Cut out hard coded social icons from `footer.php` to the `shortcode` widget

+- Add `404.php` template by copying `index.php`
+  - delete php tags and fill in with H1 of Page not Found.
+And search php tag.

+- Copy `archive.php` to `search.php`